-Life is not always great, being mindful does not guarantee that but as Brad Warner hints at the Zen nature of now when he says:
+Being mindful does not guarantee that life will always be great but as Brad Warner says about the Zen nature of now:

 “The state of ambiguity – that messy, greasy, mixed-up, confused, and awful situation you’re living through right now – is enlightenment itself.”

 Athletes don’t rush and can be incredibly calm in stressful situations.
 The best performers are those who master giving themselves fully to what they are doing.
-In fact athletes often appear as if they have ‘all the time in the world’ to perform their complex skills, and sports psychologist have called this state ‘being in the zone’.
-Being in the ‘zone’ of life is a talent you can learn that can empower you to have the timing of an athlete in day to day living and live life fully in the never ending unfolding of eternity.
+In fact athletes often appear as if they have ‘all the time in the world’ to perform their complex skills, and sports psychologist have called this state being in the zone or finding the flow state.
+Being in the zone or flow of life is a talent you can learn that can empower you to have the timing of an athlete in day to day living and live life fully in the never ending unfolding of eternity of now.